Topics Covered in this Blog:

 DVT is a serious health issue that requires immediate treatment, in part because it can lead to pulmonary embolism, a life-threatening condition.
 Pulmonary embolism occurs when a piece of DVT breaks off and travels through the bloodstream to the lungs.
 Another type of blood clot, called superficial thrombophlebitis (ST), may also require urgent medical attention.

 Another serious issue to look for is the development of venous ulcers, or open, non-healing wounds on the leg.
 Venous ulcers require treatment since they can put you at risk for skin and blood infections.
 Treatment involves addressing the underlying cause –– vein disease.

 Bottom line: Visible blue veins on legs can be a sign of vein disease and should be evaluated as soon as possible by an experienced vein specialist.
 Sudden prominent blue veins accompanied by DVT symptoms are a medical emergency.

 Problematic veins are not always visible.
 You may experience painful vein symptoms like swelling or cramping with no sign of visible blue veins or green veins.
 Or, your malfunctioning veins may be visible, but not protrude or appear enlarged.

 In general, you may be at higher risk for vein disease if you are:

 - Closely related to someone with varicose veins

 - Regularly standing or sitting for prolonged periods of time

-In other words, there’s no need to worry about green or blue veins anymore.
-Head to one of our state-of-the-art clinics which are conveniently situated nationwide in 90 easy-to-find locations.
-To learn more about your vein health, just schedule an appointment online or call us at 888.768.3467.
-We look forward to helping you alleviate any painful or uncomfortable vein symptoms!
+In other words, once you’ve talked to a vein specialist, there’s no need to worry about blue veins vs green veins anymore.
+Head to one of our state-of-the-art, nationwide clinics in over 100 easy-to-find locations.
+To learn more about improving your vein health, just schedule an appointment online or call us at 888.768.3467.